Become an Election Judge

 Dorchester County Board of Elections is continually looking for citizens who wish to serve as election judges during the Primary and General Elections.
 Election Judges serve on Election Day, and/or during Early Voting, from approximately 5:30 a.m. until all duties are completed after the close of the polling place at 8:00 p.m.

 Duties include making sure that qualified registered voters can vote in a trouble-free, bipartisan environment.
 Election Judges must possess good judgment, be reliable, and courteous.
 In addition, and most importantly, they MUST be able to accurately follow procedures.

 What training is required?

 Mandatory 3 hour training is required for Election Judges.
-You will be compensated $25 for training if you work Election Day.

 What qualifications are needed?